Freight Payment: What stage are you in?

 Motor Freight News & Resources

-National diesel average is down for the third consecutive week, reports EIA
+National diesel average falls for the fourth consecutive week, reports EIA

 More Motor Freight